solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

     ![Observe the column projection and change the updated column format.](./media/csv-projection-correct-format.png "Column projection")

 8. Navigate to the **Data preview** tab.
-The Data Flow debugging cluster allows you to visualize how the source transformation presents the data.
+The Data Flow debugging cluster allows you to visualize how the source transformation modifies the data.

     >**Note**: You may need to select **Refresh** for accurate results to show.